 Where the canal has been obliterated, symbols can refer to its place in the City.
 Brickwork on J Ryan’s patio shows where canal boats used to wait to enter the weighlock across the street, the Arterie project painted part of Erie Boulevard blue to mimic water, and Erie Boulevard’s name itself refers to the canal that used to run in its place.
 The best of these symbols is the fountain in Clinton Square—look at it from certain angles, and it actually looks like the canal still runs through Downtown.

 But there are also places where parts of the canal still exist, and we don’t need symbols to mediate our experience of it.
 Just outside the City in Camillus and Dewitt, the canal itself still runs through public parks.
-In Syracuse itself, the old weighlock building is now the Erie Canal Museum, and City Hall recently carefully restored the aqueduct that used to carry the canal over Onondaga Creek.
+In Syracuse, the old weighlock building is now the Erie Canal Museum, and City Hall recently carefully restored the aqueduct that used to carry the canal over Onondaga Creek.

 That could take a lot of different forms, but here’s one suggestion.
 Close Erie Boulevard from Clinton Square to Oswego Boulevard—those blocks are basically a parking lot anyway.
 Excavate the original canal walls—the Clinton Square fountain revealed a small section of the wall, but without context it’s turned into a trash pit.
 Fill that entire two-block section with water, extending to the wide area where the Erie Canal intersected with the Oswego.